-The IHRA definition has since been adopted by the UK Government; the Labour Party; the Crown Prosecution Service; the Scottish and Welsh governments; and many UK local authorities, universities and students' unions.
+The IHRA definition has since been adopted by the UK Government; the Labour Party; the Crown Prosecution Service; the Scottish and Welsh governments; over 100 Higher Education and Further Education institutions, and many students' unions.
 The National Union of Students adopted it as policy at its National Conference in 2017.

 The IHRA definition evolved from a previous working definition, drawn up by the European Monitoring Centre on Racism and Xenophobia (EUMC) in 2005, which is used by the UK College of Policing.
 It states that 'criticism of Israel similar to that levelled against any other country cannot be regarded as antisemitic', but points out that antisemitic language is sometimes directed at Israel.
 It then gives a list of behaviours that 'could, taking into account the overall context', indicate antisemitism.
 It is not legally binding but it can be helpful in identifying antisemitic speech or images, and is recognised by the Jewish community as the standard non-legal definition of antisemitism.
-Additionally, NUS has passed a constitutional rule recognising the perception of the victim in defining antisemitism and other hate crimes, in line with current government and Police definitions.